cybertec-postgresql/pgwatch/docs/reference/kubernetes.md

 title: Kubernetes
 ---

+A basic Helm chart templates for installing pgwatch to a Kubernetes cluster are available as a standalone [repository](https://github.com/cybertec-postgresql/pgwatch-charts).

+!!! notice
+    Charts are not considered as a part of pgwatch and are not maintained by pgwatch developers.

-A basic Helm chart is available for installing pgwatch to a Kubernetes cluster.
-The corresponding setup can be found in [repository](https://github.com/cybertec-postgresql/pgwatch2), whereas installation is done via the following commands:
+The corresponding setup can be found in [repository](https://github.com/cybertec-postgresql/pgwatch-charts), whereas installation is done via the following commands:

     cd openshift_k8s
     helm install -f chart-values.yml pgwatch ./helm-chart

 Please have a look at `helm-chart/values.yaml` to get additional information of configurable options.